IntelliTect/Documentation/Trellis/Snapshot-Comparisons.md

 ---
 ### Targeted Change Packages
 The targeted change packages section is used to move the changes to another environment.
-See [Migrate Changes To Another Environment](Migrate/Migrate-Changed-Packages.md#Migrating-Changes-to-Another-Environment) TODO for more information.
+See [Use a Package](Use-A-Package.md#Target-Environments) for more information on migrating data.

 <img src="Media/Compare-Snapshots-Targeted-Packages.png" width="400">